-- a. the existence of major transportation network components, including Highway 1 and the CN rail line (Highway 1); - b. the need to comprehensively plan the hamlet area; and - c. unique planning conditions associated with location along 84th Street, adjacent to residual lands within the city of Calgary, as identified in the Rocky View/Calgary Intermunicipal Development Plan. - 27.9 Existing local plans identified in Map 4213 shall be revised so that undeveloped areas are consistent with the policies of this plan and technical requirements of other relevant plans, prior to further land use or subdivision approvals. - 27.10 Where the policies of an existing local plan conflict with the Conrich Area Structure Plan, the policies of the Conrich Area Structure Plan shall prevail.
+- a. the existence of major transportation network components, including Highway 1 and the CN rail line (Highway 1); - b. the need to comprehensively plan the hamlet area; and - c. unique planning conditions associated with location along 84th Street, adjacent to residual lands within the city of Calgary, as identified in the Rocky View/Calgary Intermunicipal Development Plan. - 27.9 Existing local plans identified in Map 12 shall be revised so that undeveloped areas are consistent with the policies of this plan prior to further land use or subdivision approvals. - 27.10 Where the policies of an existing local plan conflict with the Conrich Area Structure Plan, the policies of the Conrich Area Structure Plan shall prevail.